PLPeeters/PyMongo-Smart-Auth/README.md

 ## Usage

-The `MongoConnection` class is a drop-in replacement for PyMongo's `MongoClient` that simplifies authentication management and uses the singleton pattern.
-This means every unique set of parameters will only create one connection to MongoDB.
+The `MongoConnection` class is a drop-in replacement for PyMongo's `MongoClient` that simplifies authentication management.

 The constructor works in the same way as the `MongoClient` constructor, with four additional, optional parameters: